The Pink Backpack Turns Three!

 I missed a flight during a long-haul layover

-The full mortifying story is on my blog, proving why I will never be a fashion blogger.
+You can read the full mortifying story on the blog, proving why I will never be a fashion blogger.

 My website got shut down for porn

 My website got hacked last year and was completely shut down by my old web host for 4 days for….“inappropriate adult content”.
 Say what?
 Have you even seen my website?
 It’s pretty PG rated, aside from the odd bikini photo so let’s go with PG 13.
 When I found this out, I was shitting myself thinking that someone hacked my site and published porn, but it turned out to be a false alarm… just good old fashioned malware.

 In all seriousness though, at the time this felt like such a setback.
 After SO much work on this website over the years, I seriously considered quitting for the first time ever….but I’m still here (obvs) and thankful I didn’t quit in the midst of a difficult moment…so let the misadventures keep on rolling!